-The Learning Agreement is due three weeks from the start of the semester according to a deadline established by the Office of Field Education, regardless of the start date for a practicum.
-If more time is needed, a Request for Extension of Due Date for Learning Agreement form must be completed and submitted to the Faculty Liaison.
+The Learning Agreement(s) is/are due three (3) weeks from the start of the semester according to a deadline established by the Office of Field Education, regardless of the start date for a practicum, no later than the third Friday after starting the practicum.
+If more time is needed, a "Request for Extension of Due Date for Learning Agreement" form must be completed and submitted to the Faculty Liaison.
 Students who fail to complete and turn in the form risk losing credit for hours completed at the practicum after the third week.
 The forms are located on the SSW Field Education page under 'Forms'.

-L. Problems in Practicum/Termination of Practicum
+N. Problems in Practicum/Termination of Practicum